prototypefund/open-theater-trigger-server-demo/README.md

 Feel free to fork and add config files, TLS support etc.

+Or use nginx or another webserver as reverse proxy

 It also only supports one Open Theater project and it's channels and therefore exposes only one trigger endpoint.
 For multiproject support, you can extend with routes and seperate socket.io instances.